-For any child who is currently in danger of serious injury, or is suspected to be currently in danger of serious injury, please contact us at 1-855-323-3237 for immediate assistance, or call law enforcement.
-For all other reporting, please use our online form.
+For any child who is currently in danger of serious injury, or is suspected to be currently in danger of serious injury, please call law enforcement.
+For all other reporting, please use our online form or call our hotline at 1-855-323-3237.

 Utah law requires any person who has reason to believe that a child has been subjected to abuse, neglect, or dependency to immediately notify the nearest office of Child and Family Services, a peace officer, or a law enforcement agency.
 Abuse, neglect, or dependency of a child can be physical, emotional, or sexual.